j1000/blog/_posts/2022-10-27-enhanced_cypress_logging.md

 Even with excellent comments you end up with a lot of scrolling, and putting `cy.log()` everywhere only adds to the mess.

-## 4. A Better Way, Part 1: Abstracting Intent
+## 4. A Better Way, Part 1: Abstracting Intent in the Code

 A pattern I've grown fond of is wrapping every logical group of code (aka "step") into its own function.
 Nothing fancy, just a locally-scoped classic function, defined further down in the file.